 It's not uncommon for Pagosa Springs home buyers to spend a good bit of time finding the perfect home at a reasonable price.
 However, during all the excitement and anticipation of being a homeowner, it's all too common for buyers to make a few mistakes when getting a mortgage into place.
 Here are a few errors that should be avoided.

 Failing to Factor the True Cost of Owning a Home

 Even buyers that stick with the concept of ensuring their mortgage payments are less than 30 percent of their pre-tax income quickly discover that there's more to ownership than monthly payments.
 Forgetting about additional expenses for unexpected repairs, routine maintenance, homeowners insurance and other overhead can be as much as the payments themselves at times.

 The larger and more luxurious the amenities in a dwelling are, the more expensive they will be to insure, repair and replace.
 Those who live in flood zones, earthquake zones or in areas with other disaster hazards may have to carry additional insurance that will also increase expenses.
-The good news is, property taxes are typically included as a part of mortgage terms.
+Property taxes may also be considered an additional expense, but these are typically included as part of mortgage terms.

 Neglecting to Shop Around for Home Loans